 Yoga for kids can help your child to connect their body and mind, build concentration, increase their confidence and create a positive self-image.

 Why introducing yoga to your children could have a positive impact

-Yoga for kids is becoming more popular as yoga studios start to introduce specific classes for children, and schools start to introduce yoga into their physical education classes and after-school activities.
+Yoga for kids is becoming more popular as yoga studios start to introduce specific classes for children.
+Also, schools are introducing yoga into their physical education classes and after-school activities.

-The truth is that kids already practice bits of yoga in the playground, the park and in their gymnastics classes; the cat stretch, bow, bridge and tree-pose are a few that will most likely be familiar to kids.
+The truth is that kids already practice bits of yoga in the playground, the park and in their gymnastics classes.
+The cat stretch, bow, bridge and tree pose are a few yoga poses for kids, that will most likely be familiar.

-However, word still needs to spread about the benefits of yoga for children, and they are not dissimilar to those of adults, however the context they use them will vary.
+However, word still needs to spread about the benefits of yoga for children.
+They are not dissimilar to the benefits to adults, however the context children will benefit will vary.

 (1) Enhances physical flexibility & strength

 First and foremost, yoga is physical and kids can relate to things that challenge them physically.
-Kids yoga will help them to improve their flexibility through various stretching and also build muscle strength through holding various poses.
+Yoga may help your child to improve their flexibility through stretching and also build muscle strength through holding various poses.